-Convention Definition Forward arrow → The forward arrow symbol \rightarrow instructs you to select a series of menu items in a specific order.
-For example, Tools \rightarrow Options is equivalent to: From the Tools menu, select Options .

-Convention Definition Boldface font A boldface font indicates that the given word(s) are shown that way in a toolbar button or as a menu selection.
-For example, if you are told to select a menu item in a particular order, such as Tools → Options , or click Save .
+Convention Definition Forward arrow symbol \rightarrow instructs you to select a series of items in a specific order.
+For example, Tools \rightarrow Options is equipped From the Tools menu, select Options .
+Boldface font A boldface font indicates that the given word(s) are shown that way in on a toolbar button or as a menu selection.
+For example, if you are told to select a menu item in a particular order, such as Tools → Options , or to click Save .
 Italic font An italic font indicates the introduction of important terminology.
-Expect to find an explanation in the same paragraph or elsewhere in the guide. code and code bold A code font indicates you are to make a keyboard entry.
+Expect to find an explanation in the same paragraph or elsewhere in the guide. code and A code font indicates you are to make a keyboard entry.
 It also shows a programming code or code examples.
 The code bold font highlights the entry.